 H. Data sources and processing

 Where coverage gaps are identified, specialist ESG Data vendors or inhouse research may be used to complement the ESG research.
-This ensures consistent data and methodologies are used given an ESG measure per security type and hence can be compared correctly in the portfolio construction process.
+This helps ensure consistent data and methodologies are given an ESG measure per security type and hence can be compared correctly in the portfolio construction process.

-JHI has built a centralised proprietary research alignment process; The central research alignment process aligns data at three different levels
+JHI has built a centralised proprietary research alignment process.
+The central research alignment process aligns data at three different levels:

 1. Entity Level,